erfanjazebnikoo/aurora_core/README.md

 #### 2. Driving mechanism

-This robot is powered by 6.920KV Air Gear 350 tiger brushless motors with an 800g thrust that uses 9*4.5 inch propellers along with 4 cell Li-Po battery.
+This robot is powered by [6.920KV Air Gear 350 tiger brushless motors][motors] with an 800g thrust that uses 9*4.5 inch propellers along with 4 cell Li-Po battery.
 As a result, the total thrust of the copter is about 4500g that is used to neutralize the weight of the hexacopter and the unwanted drifting.
 Hexarotor releases more driving force and stability in the sky.
 The total weight of the robot is approximately 1.5kg to benefit from more strength and speed.
 When the robot is expected to turn right or left, it goes to the direction by increasing more torque in opposite motors.

 ![N|Solid](http://erfanjazebnikoo.com/downloads/guilano_motors_blades.jpg)